danini/graph-cut-ransac/README.md

 In case you use GC-RANSAC with Progressive NAPSAC sampler (https://arxiv.org/abs/1906.02295), please cite `Barath, Daniel, Maksym Ivashechkin, and Jiri Matas.
 "Progressive NAPSAC: sampling from gradually growing neighborhoods." arXiv preprint arXiv:1906.02295 (2019)`.

+# Python binding

+You can find the python code of GC-RANSAC in the other branch thanks to Dmytro Mischkin.

 # Installation

 To build and install `GraphCutRANSAC`, clone or download this repository and then build the project by CMAKE.